Home » DIY » Trash to Terra Cotta Painted DIY Concrete Pumpkin

-I love the trash to terra cotta paint trend.
-Adding baking soda to acrylic craft paint really gives it a fun organic texture and a great way to mimic a cement or concrete look.
-With this Painted DIY Concrete Pumpkin project, we’re going to use the trash to terra cotta paint technique and a little faux finishing to create these fun, concrete looking pumpkins for indoor fall display.
+I know it’s September, but are you looking for fall decor that you can leave out August through October?
+Cement pumpkins have a cool rustic look that make old foam pumpkins look brand new.
+Using the baking soda trick to acrylic craft paint to create a rustic faux finish, it really gives it a fun organic texture and a great way to mimic a cement or concrete look.
+With this Painted DIY Concrete Pumpkin project, we’re going to use the trash to terracotta paint technique and a little faux finishing to create these fun, concrete looking pumpkins for indoor fall display.
+It really gives them a new look!
+We used craft foam pumpkins, but you could also paint this on plastic or resin pumpkins too.

 Faux concrete pumpkin DIY